tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 You no longer need to use separate systems for source control, task management, permissions, and other details.
 It’s all contained and managed within one central hub.
 Overall, MadCap Central provides a much-needed publishing and content delivery solution for tech docs.

-Check out more here: [Madcap Central](http://www.madcapsoftware.com/products/central/).
+Check out more here: [MadCap Central](http://www.madcapsoftware.com/products/central/).